 The Chairman of the Supervisory Board concludes a contract of service with the member of the Management Board on the fulfilment of his or her duties.

-The Management Board of the company has just one member.
+According to the Supervisory Board’s decision it is deemed rational to elect just one member to the Management Board.
 Managing director/CEO is responsible for the performance of company’s strategic areas.
-He also concludes the contract.
+He concludes the contract of service.

 CGC Article 2.2.7